-The Act is administered and enforced by authorized officers from the EPA Division of DPIPWE.
+The Act is administered and enforced by authorized officers from EPA Tasmania.

-The Plastic Shopping Bags Ban Act 2013 is available at the Tasmania Legislation website.
+The Plastic Shopping Bags Ban Act 2013 is available at the Tasmanian Legislation website.

 Further information about the lightweight plastic bag ban is available on our Plastic Shopping Bags pages.

 - A ban on retailers providing lightweight plastic shopping bags;

 - Powers for the Director EPA to require proof of plastic bag composition;